Numerus clausus: Poland

 Polish universities were a hotbed of the radical far-right National Democracy and from Poland's independence in 1918 right-wing students promoted the return of the Russian numerus clausus system.
 Attempts by the University of Lwów to implement numerus clausus in 1922-3 were ruled unconstitutional.
 In the early 1930s, Camp of Great Poland advocated numerus nullus – a complete exclusion of Jews.
 In 1931, the All-Polish Youth demonstrated against Jewish medical students operating on Christian cadavers.
 The medical faculties caved in, and Jewish students were supplied with Jewish cadavers.
 Polish radicals then demanded segregation of Jewish students, first asking for "voluntary" segregation and when this was refused attacking Jewish students.
 Following violent demonstrations by Polish radicals, in 1937-8 most Polish universities introduced segregation.
 By 1939, most Polish institutes of higher learning implemented a numerus clausus system.

+United Kingdom

+While not strictly a quota, most universities in the United Kingdom required students, faculty, and fellows to be members of the Church of England, excluding all others, until the Universities Tests Act 1871 was passed.

 USSR

-Certain scientific and educational institutions in the USSR, such as the MSU Faculty of Mechanics and Mathematics implemented anti-Jewish restrictions in the second half of the XX century under the guise of numerus clausus.
+Certain scientific and educational institutions in the USSR, such as the MSU Faculty of Mechanics and Mathematics implemented anti-Jewish restrictions in the second half of the twentieth century under the guise of numerus clausus.
 Officially claimed to help promote enrollment of applicants belonging to ethnic minorities underrepresented in Soviet science, such as Yakuts, this policy was effectively used to discriminate Jewish applicants.
 According to Edward Frenkel, this led to a creation of a strong mathematical community in the advanced mathematics department of Gubkin Russian State University of Oil and Gas, which as a consequence was composed to a significant degree of Jewish students denied entry to the Moscow State University.